What if I have less work than usual?

 If you are claiming Universal Credit and are affected by the minimum income floor, you might find that your benefits don't increase even though you have less money coming in.

 The amount of Working Tax Credit you get is worked out using your income for the last tax year.
-If the downturn in your business means that your income this tax year is likely to be more than £2,500 less than it was the year before, the amount of Working Tax Credit you are paid could increase.
-You should give the Tax Credit Office an estimate of your earnings this tax year and they will work out if your Working Tax Credit payments can be increased.
+If the downturn in your business means that your income this is likely to be more than £2,500 less than it was the year before, the amount of Working Tax Credit you are paid could increase.
+You should give the Tax Credit Office an estimate of your earnings this and they will work out if your Working Tax Credit payments can be increased.

 If your usual hours have dropped below working full time (16, 24 or 30 hours per week, depending on your circumstances), you should speak to an adviser to check whether you will still be entitled to Working Tax Credit.